Utica Shale: Distribution

 and in the subsurface in the provinces of Quebec and Ontario.

 Parts of the Utica shale underlie the Island of Montreal, and its weakness relative to the Trenton and Chazy limestones under much of the rest of the island complicated the construction of the Montreal metro.
 Some stations had to be built cut-and-cover or with a narrow split platform profile to reduce the load on the bedrock.
 In particular, De l'Église station suffered a cave-in during construction and had to be hastily replanned.

-In some regions of Pennsylvania, the Utica Shale reaches to almost two miles below water level.
+In some regions of Pennsylvania, the Utica Shale reaches to almost two miles below sea level.
 However, the depth of the Utica Shale rock decreases to the west into Ohio and to the northwest towards Canada.

 It reaches a thickness of up to 1000 ft and can be as thin as 70 ft towards the margins of the basin.
 250 ft are exposed in the type section.